 The interrupt lines are mapped to the events defined by the queue status register, timer status register, UIC interrupt status register, and composite interrupt status register for each protocol.
 It is the responsibility of the software driver API to provide the appropriate interrupt service routine for the mapped event.
-Refer to the UG-1285, REM Switch Driver User Guide, for technical details on handling REM switch interrupts for a specific industrial Ethernet protocol.
+Refer to the REM Switch Driver User Guide, available at www.analog.com/en/prod-ucts/industrial-ethernet.html, for technical details on handling REM switch interrupts for a specific industrial Ethernet protocol.